コンテンツにスキップ

 Shanti Dragon Trio

 Shanti means "inner peace" in Sanskrit.
-The dragon is not the dragon as it is perceived in the West, but a dragon that symbolizes auspicious power in Asia and is the god of water.
+The dragon is not the dragon as it is perceived in the West, but a dragon that symbolizes a powerful and auspicious force in Asia, and is the god of water.

-Shantey Dragon was originally a duo consisting of pianist Akemi Hayashi and saxophonist Toku Kongo, but when cellist Christopher Satoshi Gibson, who was also Hayashi's piano and solfeggio student, joined, the group was written as Shantey Dragon 3.
+Shantee Dragon was originally a duo consisting of pianist Akemi Hayashi and saxophonist Toku Kongo, but when cellist Christopher Satoshi Gibson, who was also Hayashi's piano and solfeggio student, joined, the group was called Shantee Dragon 3.

-The trio began with the Yokohama Museum of Art Hall concert at Yokohama Art Live 2003, and the recording of the CD "Yume Futa Ya" composed by Akemi Hayashi in the same year.
-In addition, they have been actively involved in volunteer performances at facilities for the disabled.
+The trio began with the Yokohama Museum of Art Hall concert at Yokohama Art Live 2003, and the recording of the CD "Yume Futa Yoru" (Futa Nights of Dreams), all composed by Akemi Hayashi, in the same year.
+They have also been actively involved in volunteer performances at facilities for the disabled.

-Christopher Gibson left Japan to attend a university in the United States, putting the trio on hold for a while, but after returning to Japan and working in various scenes, he rejoined Shantae Dragon in 2019.
+Christopher Satoshi Gibson left Japan to attend university in the United States, putting the trio on hold for a while, but after returning to Japan he was active in various scenes and rejoined Shantae Dragon in 2019.
 They resumed activities as Shantae Dragon 3.

 Akemi Hayashi (piano, composition and arrangement)

-Pianist, composer and arranger.
+Pianist, composer, arranger.
 Born and living in Yokohama.

-From an early age, she started playing the piano and electronic organ, and studied piano under her relatives, Jo Matsutani and Midori Matsutani.
+From a young age, she began learning piano and electronic organ, and studied piano under her relatives, Jo Matsutani and Midori Matsutani.
 Under their guidance, she was exposed to a wide range of music, from classical to contemporary music, pop, and jazz, and began performing while still a student at a music college.

-After graduating from a music college, he worked at the Yokohama Contemporary Music Academy and other institutions, as a music school instructor, and as a solfeggio instructor for the Yokohama Municipal High School Brass Band, before establishing Maple Piano School (Isogo-ku, Yokohama).
+After graduating from a music college, he worked as a music instructor at the Yokohama Contemporary Music Academy and other institutions, and as a solfeggio instructor for the Yokohama Municipal High School Wind Band, before founding Maple Piano School (Isogo Ward, Yokohama City).
 Utilizing his experience as a piano instructor and player, he strives to teach the next generation of piano players, from children to adults.

-They perform at concerts sponsored by Yokohama City, Yamate Western-style Halls (British Hall, Berrick Hall, Bluff No. 18 Hall), Sankeien Garden "Moon Viewing Concert," Yokohama Jazz Promenade, and other venues and live music venues in Yokohama and Tokyo.
+They perform at concerts sponsored by Yokohama City, Yamate Western-style Houses (British House, Berrick Hall, Bluff No. 18), Sankeien Garden "Moon Viewing Concert", Yokohama Jazz Promenade, and other venues, mainly in halls and live music venues in Yokohama and Tokyo.
 They often perform original songs, and have released over 100 original songs, including those included on CDs.
 They have released five CDs to date.

 Volunteer performances are also actively participated in.